Mr-coldskin7/sidewalk-recognize-system/README.md

 - Optimize the system for mobile devices to ensure it runs at a tolerable speed.
 - Develop a decision-making framework to assist users in navigating their surroundings effectively.

-## Conclusion
-This project has the potential to significantly improve the mobility and independence of visually impaired individuals.
-By addressing the outlined challenges, we can create a more effective and user-friendly sidewalk recognition system.

-## Contributions
-Contributions to this project are welcome!
-Please feel free to submit issues or pull requests to help improve the system.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.